 Entering students are expected to have an undergraduate bachelor's degree in either engineering or science.
 The Graduate Program will make recommendations to the full faculty for interviews and acceptance after the applications have been made available for review by the faculty.
 Students participating in the Ph.D.-level Program in Biomedical Engineering are admitted by the Graduate School and must primarily affiliate with the MPPB or Neuroscience departments in the Division of Biology and Medicine, the School of Engineering, or other department as deemed appropriate by the Program Director.

 Until the Thesis Advisory Committee is selected, counseling on academic matters and review of student progress will be carried out by the Graduate Program Committee.
 This committee will put students in touch with other faculty members with related interests who may also provide useful advice.
-At the end of the first year, the Graduate Program Committee will review the progress of entering students.

 IV.
 Course of Study